Find the Right Application

 |Note: Due to variability in part geometry and level of exposure in actual use, it is required that adequate validation is done for production applications.|

-Once you have determined that your part is a good fit for DLS technology, the next step is to review your part’s features.
+Once you have determined that your part is a good fit for the Carbon DLS process, the next step is to review your part’s features.
 Refer to the recommended feature sizes below to ensure your part’s printability.

 Overhangs, unsupported angles, and unsupported wall thickness will inform the print orientation and support strategy for your part.